arenaxr/arena-docs/content/messaging/definitions.md

 Each ARENA message is JSON formatted and is structured for its general use and persistence within the ARENA environment.
 Each message begins with a [`Scene Message object`](#scene-message-object) of general properties, paired with a more granular detailed `data` sub-object which varies in form and follow the examples below.
 - [**ARENA-core**](https://github.com/conix-center/ARENA-core) webserver repository

-{% include alert type="warning" title="Coming soon" content="
+{% include alert type="tip" title="Tip" content="
-Another column can be added which defines which properties are ARENA-format JSON, and which are Arbitrary A-Frame JSON properties which are applied in HTML as attributes.
+In most cases arbitrary A-Frame properties which are applied in HTML as attributes can be submitted as JSON below.
 "%}

 ## Examples